 Public and community relations:

-If desired, foundation grant making may bring recognition to family members.
+If desired, foundation grantmaking may bring recognition to family members.

-On the other hand, individuals who are already subject to continuous fundraising appeals and interruptions at home and work may wish to increase their privacy by referring all such inquires to the family foundation.
+On the other hand, individuals who are already subject to continuous fundraising appeals and interruptions at home and work may wish to increase their privacy by referring all such inquiries to the family foundation.

-The family foundation can be a vehicle to remind generations the importance of giving back to the community.
+The family foundation can be a vehicle to remind the generations the importance of giving back to the community.
 The need for trustee meetings can foster family ties and family pride.

 Avoid high community foundation fees: